All Episodes

 And it's not.

-The government's sitting by, sending people down there, SWAT teams, taking notes, waiting for time to go by, uh, putting out news that the spill is even larger than we thought.
+The government's sitting by, sending people down there, SWAT teams, taking notes, waiting for time to go by, putting out news that the spill is even larger than we thought.

 The original figures are larger than we thought.

-Uh, and so now it's time to really dump.
+And so now it's time to really dump.

-And instead of partnering up, and instead of trying to fix this, this is another instance where the Obama regime is taking the advantage of a crisis to advance their agenda.
+And instead of partnering up and instead of trying to fix this, this is another instance where the Obama regime is taking the advantage of a crisis to advance their agenda.

-Okay, so here's the private sector, unable to clean up or unwilling, that's what he's gonna say, unwilling, because they don't care about the environment, and they don't care about all this oil that they're losing.
+That's what he's going to say, unwilling because they don't care about the environment and they don't care about all this oil that they're losing.

 They don't care about all the profits that they're losing because all the oil they're losing.